Afischbacher/WolverineFx.Sample.Project/README.md

 This repository is **not production code**.
 Its sole purpose is to **investigate issues related to pre-generated type code in [WolverineFx](https://wolverinefx.net/)**.

 By isolating and reproducing potential problems, this project serves as a **sandbox** for experimentation, debugging, and documenting findings.
-It should be treated as an **R&D effort only**.
+It should be treated as an **Bugfixing effort only**.

 ---